cmu-llms-class/cmu-llm-class-website-2025/syllabus.md

 * Compare and contrast different models in the LLM ecosystem in order to determine the best model for any given task.
 * Implement and train a neural language model from scratch in Pytorch.
 * Utilize open-source libraries to finetune and do inference with popular pre-trained language models.
-* Understand how to apply LLMs to a variety of downstream applications, and how decisions made during pre-training affect suitability for these tasks.
+* Apply LLMs to a variety of downstream applications.
+* Observe how decisions made during pre-training affect suitability for downstream tasks.
-* Read and comprehend recent, academic papers on LLMs and have knowledge of the common terms used in them (alignment, scaling laws, RLHF, prompt engineering, instruction tuning, etc.).
+* Explain the common terms used in academic papers on LLMs (e.g., alignment, scaling laws, RLHF, prompt engineering, instruction tuning).
+* Read and comprehend recent, academic papers on LLMs.
 * Design new methodologies to leverage existing large scale language models in novel ways.

 ## Prerequisites

-Students should have a basic understanding of machine learning, equivalent to the material covered by [10-301/10-601](http://www.cs.cmu.edu/~mgormley/courses/10601/schedule.html), and be familiar with concepts in natural language processing, equivalent to those covered by [11-411/11-611](http://demo.clab.cs.cmu.edu/NLP/).
+Students should have a basic understanding of machine learning, equivalent to the material covered by [10-301/10-601](http://www.cs.cmu.edu/~mgormley/courses/10601/schedule.html), and be familiar with concepts in natural language processing, equivalent to those covered by [11-411/11-611](https://www.cs.cmu.edu/~ehn/11-611/).

 Students are expected to be fluent in Python.
-Familiarity with deep learning frameworks such as PyTorch will also be helpful.
+Familiarity with deep learning frameworks such as PyTorch is desirable but not strictly required.

 ## Class Format

-Classes will be in person, every Tuesday and Thursday 2:00PM-3:20PM at Baker Hall A51.
+Classes will be in person, every Tuesday and Thursday 2 PM - 3:20 PM at Baker Hall A51.

 **Readings**: There will be reading materials for each lecture, which students are required to read through  _before_ the class.

 **Interactive Activities**:
 There will be ungraded, interactive activities interspersed through the lectures.
-These will be things like discussing a topic from the class with those sitting near you or answering questions via polling software.
+These may be activities such as discussing a topic from the class with those sitting near you or answering questions via polling software.

 **Homework**: There will be six homework assignments, to be completed individually.

 **Exams:** There will be a midterm exam and a final exam.

 ## Grading

 * 60%: Homeworks
     * Each homework is worth 10% of your grade.
 * 20%: Midterm exam
-    * Date: 10/22/2024 (in class)
+    * Date: TBD (in class)
 * 20%: Final exam
-    * Date TBD
+    * Date TBD (in class)

 ## Late Policy

 Each student has six free late days to use across the six homeworks.
 If you are out of late days, then you will not be able to get credit for subsequent late homeworks.
 One “day” is defined as anytime between 1 second and 24 hours after the homework deadline.
-The intent of the late day policy it to allow you to take extra time due to unforseen circumstances like illnesses.
+The intent of the late day policy is to allow you to take extra time due to unforseen circumstances such as illnesses.
-To use your late days on a homework, you **MUST** fill out [this form](https://forms.gle/qTQNjSacURpWBySZ9).
+To use your late days on a homework, you **MUST** fill out [this form](https://forms.gle/ewSLhaZTQdezeKsz7).

 In the event of a medical emergency, please make your personal health, physical and mental, your first priority.
 Seek help from medical and care providers such as University Health Services.
 Students can request medical extensions afterwards with proof/note from providers.
-These will not count toward your 5 days.
+These will not count toward your six days.
-For other emmergencies and absences, students can request extensions with corresponding documentation in a case-by-case basis with instructors.
+For other emmergencies and absences, students can request extensions with corresponding documentation on a case-by-case basis with instructors.

 ## Accomodations
-If you have a disability and require accommodations, please contact Catherine Getchell, Director of Disability Resources, 412-268-6121, getchell@cmu.edu.
+If you have a disability and require accommodations, please contact Catherine Getchell, Director of Disability Resources (412-268-6121, getchell@cmu.edu).
 If you have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.